NunoSempere/nunosempere.com/blog/2023/07/19/better-harder-faster-stronger/index.md

 It's also possible that the fear of powerful humans was pretty much justified in the past, in which case I would instead want to see better ways to align powerful humans, or some thinking about whether powerful humans in our current environment do in expectation more harm than good.

-One story one could tell is that in previous century powerful people mostly were so because they had power directly over their servants, slaves and serfs—but that in the current capitalist market economy, powerful humans mostly are so because they have produced great value.
+One story one could tell is that in previous centuries powerful people mostly were so because they had power directly over their servants, slaves and serfs—but that in the current capitalist market economy, powerful humans mostly are so because they have produced great value.
 But looking at, for instance, Bill Gates, I actually don't know whether Microsoft has done more harm than good compared to what would otherwise have happened.

 There are other possible stories in this vein, e.g., maybe trying to become more formidable requires removing some type of load-bearing constraint, but then once that is removed, people fall into existential dread or into psychopathy.
 I mostly don't buy it though.

 Possible next steps:

 - Figure out whether powerful humans do more good or more harm in our current environment
-- If they powerful humans do more good than harm, work to change the perceptions of power so that becoming greatly powerful seems more desirable, and work on becoming greatly more powerful ourselves.
+- If the powerful humans do more good than harm, work to change the perceptions of power so that becoming greatly powerful seems more desirable, and work on becoming greatly more powerful ourselves.
 - If they do more harm than good in general, figure whether we in particular want to be more powerful, or more meek.

 ## 2. Value tradeoffs

 There are many things humans can want besides being really formidable, like niceness, welcomingness, humility, status, tranquility, stability, job security or comfort.
-This might a legitimate value difference.
-But sometimes humans do mypically go down the path of lower formidability in a way which will sabotage their future ambitions.
+This might be a legitimate value difference.
+But sometimes humans do myopically go down the path of lower formidability in a way which will sabotage their future ambitions.

 ### 2.1.
 For want on an asshole, shit accumulated: Frank feedback probably an underprovided public good.